-Top-Rated Tourist Attractions in Windsor and the Surrounding Area
+8 Top-Rated Tourist Attractions in Windsor, England

 The small town of Windsor in Berkshire lies on the south bank of the River Thames 22 miles west of the center of London.
 With its lovely old half-timbered houses, winding alleyways and cobblestone lanes, it retains a picturesque medieval appearance.
 The town is a popular tourist destination due to Windsor Castle, one of the official residences of the Royal Family.
 Whether as part of a day trip excursion from London or other parts of England, be prepared to spend the best part of a day - and take a picnic.